arthurscchan/ProvMark/documentation/usage.md

 - cam:    CamFlow

 #### Tools Base Directory:
-- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system on certain provenance collecting tools, you should have installed that tools with all dependencies required by the tools; ignored if tools are globally accessible
+- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system on certain provenance collecting tools, you should have installed that tools with all dependencies required by the tools.
+If you build ProvMark with the given Vagrant script, the default tools base directory is shown as follows; ignored for CamFlow
+- SPADE: /home/vagrant/SPADE
+- OPUS: You should have installed OPUS manually
+- CamFlow: ./

 #### Benchmark Program Directory:
 - Base directory of the benchmark program
 - Point the script to the syscall choice for the benchmarking process

-#### Trial (Default: 2):
+#### Number of trials (Default: 2):
-- Number of trial executed for each graph for generalization
+- Number of trials executed for each graph for generalization
-- More trial will result in longer processing time, but provide a more accurate result as multiple trial can help to filter out uncertainty and unrelated elements and noise
+- More trials will result in longer processing time, but provide a more accurate result as multiple trial can help to filter out uncertainty and unrelated elements and noise

 #### Round (Default: 1):
 - For scalibility test only.